GE2025: PAP shakes up Nee Soon GRC team with 4 newcomers led by Shanmugam

 The ward was one of nine with boundaries unchanged in the latest review of the nation’s electoral map.

-In the 2020 General Election, the PAP’s Nee Soon team secured 61.9 per cent of the votes against the Progress Singapore Party.
+In the 2020 General Election, the PAP’s Nee Soon team secured 61.9 per cent of the votes against the Progress Singapore Party (PSP).

+But Mr Shanmugan said it seems that the PSP "has made their calculations and they've decided not to contest here again".

 Mr Shanmugam’s team will be challenged by a Red Dot United team comprising its secretary-general Ravi Philemon and chairman David Foo, the opposition party announced on Sunday.